pramirez2019/SGCR/README.md

 - "imp_data": GetConsorcista to get Consorcista by name
 - Stored procedure "st_SearchConsorcista" to update service category created

+27/06/2019 release notes:

+- Stored procedure "st_deleteCategRubros" to delete service category created
+- "ABMCategorias" delete button functionality (to delete a category)
+- "imp_data": DeleteCategoria to delete existing category on database
+- Modify "c_name" and "c_description" name columns to "c_name_categ" and "c_description_categ" on Categ_rubros database done
+- Store procedure "st_InsertCategRubro" updated with new column names.
+- Update code for Add category button fuctionality with new name columns and check done
+- "imp_data": AddCategRubro to add a new category updated with new parameters
+- Stored procedure "st_searchCategRubro" updated with new column names.
+- Stored procedure "st_updateCategRubros" updated with new column names.
+- "imp_data": UpdateCategoria to update existing category on database updated with new parameters
+-

 Next changes:

-- Create stored procedure "st_deleteCategRubros" to delete service category
-- "imp_data": DeleteCategoria to delete existing category on database
+- "imp_data": GetCategoria to find a category by name instead id
-- "ABMCategorias" delete button functionality (to delete a category)
-- Modify "c_name" and "c_description" name columns to "c_name_category" and "c_descrip_category" on Categ_rubros database
-- Update code for Add, Search, update and delete buttons fuctionalities with new name columns and check.
+- Stored procedure "st_searchCategRubro" to find a category by name instead id
 - "ABM Consorcistas" update consorcista functionality (to update a consorcista)
 - "ABM Consorcistas" delete consorcista functionality (to delete a consorcista)
 - Create "services" table